 “External Capacity Resource” shall mean: (1) for NYISO, (a) an entity (e.g., Supplier, Transmission Customer) or facility (e.g., Generator, Interface) located outside the NYCA with the capability to generate or transmit electrical power, or the ability to control demand at the direction of the NYISO, measured in megawatts or (b) a set of Resources owned or controlled by an entity within a Control Area, not the NYCA, that also is the operator of such Control Area; and (2) for PJM, a generation resource located outside the metered boundaries of the PJM Region (as defined in the PJM Tariff) that meets the definition of Capacity Resource in the PJM Tariff or PJM’s governing agreements filed with the Commission.

+“F PAR” shall mean the phase angle regulator located at the Waldwick station on the F-2258 Waldwick-Hillsdale 230 kV line.

 “FERC” or “Commission” shall mean the Federal Energy Regulatory Commission or any successor agency thereto.

 “Flowgate” shall mean a representative modeling of facilities or groups of facilities that may act as potential constraint points.